 Variations of the Triangle Pattern Strategy

 The following chart shows a couple of variations, or at least how they are drawn makes them look like a variation.
 These variations are described in the video above.
-The first trade does have two down waves, but I connected the first and third down waves.
+The first trade (on the left) does have two down waves, but I connected the first and third down waves.
 On the next trade, the contraction is so small that the consolidation breakout basically kicks off the next up wave and breaks the whole pattern to the upside.
 In this case, the price had been so tightly squeezed the consolidation became the price swing.
 This would be an advanced trade.

 Also, if a valid contraction and consolidation forms, but the price drops below the consolidation and then quickly rallies above the consolidation, that is still a valid long trade.
-A false breakout to the downside, actually helps signal there is strong buying pressure.
+A false breakout to the downside actually helps signal there is strong buying pressure.
 This occurs on the third trade (on the right).

 When starting out, stick to the patterns where you can see all the distinct price waves and criteria as discussed in the video and in the list above.